Skip to article frontmatterSkip to article content

 Tags: algorithm error-correction

-3. Verify that seven physical Hadamard gates implement the logical Hadamard Hˉ\bar{H}.
+4. Confirm that seven physical Hadamard gates act as a logical Hadamard.

 # Install the latest Qamomile from pip.